-- FC-2.2.3 Conventional bank licensees must consider the need to include automated transaction monitoring as part of their risk-based monitoring systems to spot abnormal or unusual flows of funds.
-In the absence of automated transaction monitoring systems, all transactions above BD 6,000 must be viewed as 'significant' and be captured in a daily transactions report for monitoring by the MLRO or a relevant delegated official, and records retained by the conventional bank licensee for five years after the date of the transaction. - FC-2.2.4 CBB would expect larger conventional bank licensees to include automated transaction monitoring as part of their risk-based monitoring systems.
+Islamic bank licensees must consider the need to include automated transaction monitoring as part of their risk-based monitoring systems to spot abnormal or unusual flows of funds.
+In the absence of automated transaction monitoring systems, all transactions above BD 6,000 must be viewed as 'significant' and be captured in a daily transactions report for monitoring by the MLRO or a relevant delegated official, and records retained by the Islamic bank licensee for five years after the date of the transaction.

+FC-2.2.4 CBB would expect larger Islamic bank licensees to include automated transaction monitoring as part of their risk-based monitoring systems.
 See also Chapters FC-4 and FC-7, regarding the responsibilities of the MLRO and record-keeping requirements.